-This gorilla photo tour also includes a visit to Ishasha, an area in the southern sector of Queen Elizabeth National Park that has become famous for its tree climbing lions, who have become accustomed to lounging on the huge limbs of the endemic fig trees.
+In addition to primates this photo tour also includes opportunities to photograph predator species with a visit to Ishasha, an area located in the southern sector of Queen Elizabeth National Park, where we undertake a total of four game drives.
+Here the area has become famous for its tree climbing lions, who have become accustomed to lounging on the huge limbs of the endemic fig trees.
 However, it is not just the Lions that make this part of the park worth visiting, but also the multitude of other wildlife species that can be encountered here.
 That includes: elephants, buffaloes and other common herbivores include warthogs, waterbuck, Uganda kob and topi, as well as the sitatunga antelope.
 In addition to a multitude of bird species.